 Variations and Substitutions

 Salt and pepper should be used at the end and adjusted to your liking before adding chips to the top.
-Some like to add a large spoonful of sour cream at the end too.
 Spraying the inside of your pot with non stick cooking spray is helpful for cleanup later.

 I have heard some people say they MUST add half a block of room temperature cream cheese after the 6 hours.
 Well, by all means do that friends.
 There are lots of variations out there.
 Tweak it for just y’all.
 It’s a versatile potato dish for sure.

 Yes you can surely do this.
 I would peel all of our potatoes first after scrubbing them in the sink.
 Dice them into small 1/2″ x 1/2″ pieces.
-Use these instead of frozen, then follow the same directions below.
+Use these instead of frozen with the same slow cooker directions below.

 Crockpot Funeral Potatoes Recipe